slatedocs/slate/source/includes/_message.md

 - entries: An array of the entries within this group, each entry should be composed with JSON for body and headers.
 For example:

+# Feature Flag

+The feature flag is the ability for schools to switch off data received from a specific application.
+For example, if a school does not require data from Open Apply, they can disable the feature flag.
+The feature flag has 4 features, publish, update, create, and delete.
+This function can be activated or deactivated in the MQ panel.

 # Command Message